paksas/paksas.github.io/_posts/2020-05-16-bayesian-inference.md

 So why is it that in the case of likelihood it wouldn't?

-# The parameters of the likelihood function
+# The hyperparameters of the likelihood function

 The answer lies in the function support - another nuance of the notation we usually don't bother to focus on at all.